Aliases for GPT Gene

 GeneCards Summary for GPT Gene

 GPT (Glutamic-Pyruvate Transaminase (Alanine Aminotransferase)) is a Protein Coding gene.
-Diseases associated with GPT include hemorrhagic shock and encephalopathy syndrome and paraquat poisoning.
+Diseases associated with GPT include typhus and viral hepatitis.
 Among its related pathways are Metabolism and Carbon metabolism.
 GO annotations related to this gene include pyridoxal phosphate binding and L-alanine:2-oxoglutarate aminotransferase activity.
 An important paralog of this gene is GPT2.

 UniProtKB/Swiss-Prot for GPT Gene